peterlecavalier/learning_swiftui/README.md

 - After Day 1/2, I feel like my previous computer science knowledge is helping me understand basic concepts quite a bit.
 Still going to take things slow and make sure I understand nuances in Swift / SwiftUI though.
 Hoping to start learning some brand new concepts soon!
 - Day 3: I learned enums once long ago but have never used them in other languages.
 I feel like they'll be more useful for Swift though.
 - Day 5: I almost never use switch statements or ternary operators in Python (maybe I should!) so this is a good refresher.
+- Day 6: I think the labeled statements in Swift are pretty cool!
+I've encountered situations in Python before where I wish I had something like this for loops...